To change your logo go to the 'Page Master' under the 'Design' menu

 You may also like to look at Antares Charts "a source of 'unofficial' very large scale electronic charts and related pilotage information created by unqualified enthusiasts".
 The idea is to produce very large scale electronic charts of places which may have not been surveyed for years, particularly the more interesting anchorages.
+Highly recommended.

-I have included a link to the on line Bing maps on the home page.
+As for maps, you can't do better than buy the Ordnance Survey maps of the area - brilliant.
+I have included a link to the on-line Bing maps on the home page.
 Handy but not as good as paper maps.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add - by clicking HERE

 "...for the delight of sailing is partly due to its uncertainty, and the deadly monotony of steam is in part due to its mechanical regularity" Claud Worth, 1935